February 29, 2020

 Today is another fabulous day on the blog.
 It is the fourth week of the Dear Mr. Hemingway Guest Writer~Author Edition series.
-I am so thrilled to tell you about today's author, Fiona Davis.
-Let me first start off by saying that Fiona is the National Best Selling author of The Dollhouse (Dutton), The Address (Dutton), The Masterpiece (Dutton) and most recently, The Chelsea Girls (Dutton).
-Whether she takes you through Grand Central Terminal, the Chelsea Hotel, a famous New York residence or the glamorous Barbizon Hotel for Women, New York City is the heartbeat of her stories.
-Her books are filled to the brim with vibrant characters, stunning time periods and very satisfying storylines.
-With sprinkles of glamour, hints of mystery and a dollop of dazzle, Fiona's books will not disappoint you.
+I am so thrilled to tell you about today’s author, Fiona Davis.
+Let me first start off by saying that Fiona is the National Best Selling author of The Dollhouse (Dutton), The Address (Dutton), The Masterpiece (Dutton), and most recently, The Chelsea Girls (Dutton).
+Whether she takes you through Grand Central Terminal, the Chelsea Hotel, a famous New York residence, or the glamorous Barbizon Hotel for Women, New York City is the heartbeat of her stories.
+Her books are filled to the brim with vibrant characters, stunning time periods, and very satisfying storylines.
+With sprinkles of glamour, hints of mystery, and a dollop of dazzle, Fiona’s books will not disappoint you.
 Be on the lookout for her upcoming historical fiction novel staring the iconic New York Public Library.
-The Lion's of Fifth Avenue (Dutton) hits book stores July 2020 🤗🤗🤗.
+The Lion’s of Fifth Avenue (Dutton) hits book stores in July 2020 🤗🤗🤗.

 Before you read what Fiona has written to Mr. H., I want to thank her for participating in this project.
 I can’t tell you how much it means to me that she took time out of her very busy schedule to contribute to this Blog.
 I personally enjoy getting to know my favorite authors and what books they enjoy when they are not writing their own.
 Who doesn’t love a great book recommendation from a magnificent author!!!!!!!